lammps/lammps/doc/src/compute_reduce.rst

 Each listed input is operated on independently.
 For per-atom inputs, the group specified with this command means only atoms within the group contribute to the result.
-For per-atom inputs, if the compute reduce/region command is used, the atoms must also currently be within the region.
+Likewise for per-atom inputs, if the compute reduce/region command is used, the atoms must also currently be within the region.
 Note that an input that produces per-atom quantities may define its own group which affects the quantities it returns.
 For example, if a compute is used as an input which generates a per-atom vector, it will generate values of 0.0 for atoms that are not in the group specified for that compute.

 Each listed input can be an atom attribute (position, velocity, force component) or can be the result of a :doc:`compute <compute>` or